JeremyLuna/Music_Visualization/README.md

 a shockwave can be used to visualize impact

-a bagdrop grid can visualize important intervals from the root
+a backdrop grid can visualize important intervals from the root

 shadows, outlines or lines can project at common intervals from played notes to visualize related notes to whats being played